Protecting Your Privacy

 What is the purpose of this privacy notice?

 Miami Spas. is the controller and responsible for your personal data (collectively referred to as “company”, “we”, “us” or “our” in this privacy notice).
-Our contact details are Unit 6, Devonshire Industrial Estate, Station Road, Brimington, Chesterfield, S43 1JU.
+Our contact details are Superior House, Broombank Park, Chesterfield, Derbyshire, S41 9RT.
 For all data matters contact our customer service team on 01246 541200.

 Third-party links outside of our control

 This website may include links to third-party websites, plug-ins, and applications.
 Clicking on those links or enabling those connections may allow third parties to collect or share data about you.
 We do not control these third-party websites and are not responsible for their privacy statements.
 When you leave our website, we encourage you to read the privacy notice of every website you visit.
 What personal data we collect and why we collect it

 Personal data is defined by the General Data Protection Regulation (EU Regulation 2016/679) (the “GDPR”) as ‘any information relating to an identifiable person who can be directly or indirectly identified in particular by reference to an identifier’.
 Personal data is, in simpler terms, any information about you that enables you to be identified.
 Personal data covers obvious information such as your name and contact details, but it also covers less obvious information such as identification numbers, electronic location data, and other online identifiers.
 You can find out more about personal data from the Information Commissioners Office.
 We may collect, use, store and transfer different kinds of personal data about you which we have grouped together as follows: Identity includes

 - Your title, forename and surname and gender;

 - Your marital status;

 - Your date of birth and national insurance number;